 It’s an exciting time to be moving away for college or university, whether it’s to a dorm, student housing, or somewhere off campus.
-With so much to think about from registration to financing, packing and planning, the actual move itself can be easily forgotten.
-Here are 10 top moving tips to make it easier.
+It might also be an anxious and uncertain time, with COVID-19 forcing schools to online courses and reduced services.
+With so much to think about from registration to financing, packing and planning, to the pandemic, the actual move itself can easily be forgotten.
+Here are 10 top moving tips to make it easier and safer.

 Make a list and check it twice